OVEN ROASTED HONEY GARLIC CHICKEN & POTATOES

 - When chicken is done marinating heat oven to 400 degrees.
 Lightly spray a rimmed baking sheet with cooking spray.

-Place chicken breasts down the middle of the pan and brush some of the reserved glaze over top.
+- Place chicken breasts down the middle of the pan and brush the reserved glaze over top.
 Then divide the potatoes and place on both sides of the chicken on the pan.